hphelion/documentation/UseCases/TasksforUsers/Instances/commercial.dashboard.instances.pause.md

 # HP Helion OpenStack&#174; Pausing and Un-pausing Instances

-When a user <em>pauses</em> an instance, the instance  remains running, but, in a frozen state.
+When a user *pauses* an instance, the instance  remains running, but, in a frozen state.
 The contents of the instance are stored in memory (RAM).
 Memory and vCPUs are not released.

 Users can suspend an instance, for example, in order to make a back up of an instance to prevent the instance  from being used during the process.